 5. Assurant Dental Insurance

-Assurant dental offers plans for individuals, families, and retirees if you are in one of the eligible states.
+Assurant Health offers dental plans for individuals, families, and retirees if you are in one of the eligible states.
 All of their plans have no deductible, no claim forms, and no annual maximum limit.

 They also provide discounts on bonding, orthodontic procedures, whitening, and pre-existing conditions.
 Also, if you pay your premium annually you will save $15.

 Principal dental insurance is only offered through your employer but they do include several different plans.
 They have PPO’s which reward you for using in-network dentists and several different options including employer-paid.